-Originality/value - This study provides practical guidance from experienced investment, fund and tax he US Bipartisan Budget Act of 2015, as modified by the Protecting Americans from Tax Hikes Act of 2015, resulted in a fundamental change in the way the US Internal Revenue Service (IRS) will conduct audits of collective investment vehicles treated as partnerships for US tax purposes.
+The Bipartisan Budget Act of 2015, as modified by the Protecting Americans from Tax Hikes Act of 2015, resulted in a fundamental change in the way the U.S. Internal Revenue Service (IRS) will conduct audits of collective investment vehicles treated as partnerships for U.S. tax purposes.
 In particular, it creates a liability at the level of a partnership for any unpaid tax.
 Thus, the tax burden falls on the current-year partners even if such tax is with respect to a tax liability arising in a different tax year when investors may not have been partners (much like shareholders in a corporation).